sdsc/user-docs/gordon/gordon_modules.md

 -----------------------------
 You must remove some modules before loading others.

 Some modules depend on others, so they may be loaded or unloaded as a consequence of another module command.
-For example, if intel and mvapich are both loaded, running the command module unload intel will automatically unload mvapich.
-Subsequently issuing the module load intel command does not automatically reload mvapich.
+For example, if `intel` and `mvapich2_ib` are both loaded, running the command `module unload intel` will automatically unload `mvapich2_ib`.
+Subsequently issuing the `module load intel` command does not automatically reload `mvapich2_ib`.

 If you find yourself regularly using a set of module commands, you may want to add these to your configuration files (.bashrc for bash users, .cshrc for C shell users).
 Complete documentation is available in the module(1) and modulefile(4) manpages.